Point vortex dynamics as zero-radius limit of the motion of a rigid body in an irrotational fluid: Main results

 \subsection{Dynamics of a solid with fixed size and mass}

-To begin with, let us recall the dynamics of a solid with fixed size and mass.
-We denote by $\Omega$ the bounded open regular connected and simply connected domain of $\mathbb R^2$ occupied by the system fluid-solid.
+To begin with, let us recall the dynamics of a solid with fixed size and mass in a perfect incompressible fluid.
+We denote by $\Omega$ the bounded open smooth and simply connected\footnote{the simple connectedness is a simplifying assumption but is actually not essential in the analysis.} domain of $\mathbb R^2$ occupied by the fluid-solid system.
+At the initial time, the domain of the solid is a non-empty closed smooth and simply connected domain $\mathcal S_0 \subset \Omega$ and $\mathcal F_0:=\Omega\setminus {\mathcal S}_0 $ is the domain of the fluid.
+There is no loss of generality in assuming that the center of mass of the solid coincides at the initial time with the origin.